salimamukhit/CS336-P1/README.md

 We used libpcap library to capture RST packets.
 If you do not have it installed on your machine, in your Terminal run sudo apt install libpcap-dev

 1) In your terminal you should open a soloclient-src folder.
 Run make command which will compile a standalone application.
 Then run the program with sudo ./standalone.
+As an argument for the run you may pass the name of INI config file.
+Is name of config file is not provided, the program will use a default one which is stored in its source folder.
+Note that the config file must preserve the format we described below.

 2) The standalone.pcap includes the packets that were sent through this application.
 For convenience we only captured 60 UDP packets in each train, so TCP packets would be more visible.
 We did so by setting the number of packets in configuration fle to 60 instead of 6000.